NIAC Members Roster

 James A. Reid

-Jim Reid is President of CB Richard Ellis' U.S. Eastern Division, with oversight of all CBRE lines of business operating within this area.
-The Eastern Division includes over 60 offices in key markets such as Atlanta, Boston, Chicago, Dallas, Houston, Miami, Philadelphia and Washington, DC.
-The Division represents one of CB Richard Ellis' largest operating divisions with annual revenues exceeding $1 billion.
+Jim Reid is President of CBRE’s U.S. Eastern Division, with oversight of all geographies and lines of business operating within this area.
+The Eastern Division includes over 40 offices in key markets such as Atlanta, Boston, Miami, Philadelphia, Tri-State (New York, Connecticut and New Jersey) and Washington, DC.
+The Division represents one of CBRE’s largest operating divisions with annual revenues exceeding $1 billion.

-In 2001 and 2002, Mr. Reid was Chairman, EMEA Division, for CB Richard Ellis' operations across Europe, Middle East and Africa.
+In 2001 and 2002, Mr. Reid was Chairman, EMEA Division, for CBRE’s operations across Europe, Middle East and Africa.
 At the time, the EMEA Division was an approximate $170 million business with 1200 employees located in 21 countries with services including property sales and leasing, property management, corporate services, valuation, investment management, research and consulting.

 From 1998 through 2000, Mr. Reid was Executive Managing Director, Investment Properties for the EMEA Division.
 In this capacity, Mr. Reid directed an organization of approximately 60 investment acquisition and sales professionals.
 This team completed approximately $5 billion in investment transactions in 2000.

 From 1993 through 1997, Mr. Reid was Senior Vice President and Regional Manager-Investment Properties for the northeastern United States (including the key markets of New York, Boston and Washington DC).
-Earlier in his career, Mr. Reid held leadership positions at Cushman & Wakefield, Jones Lang Wootton, and Charles E Smith Companies, a major Washington, DC area developer and owner.
+Earlier in his career, Mr. Reid held leadership and production positions at Cushman & Wakefield, Jones Lang Wootton and Charles E Smith Companies, a major Washington, DC area developer and owner.

 Mr. Reid received his Bachelor of Science – Commerce from the University of Virginia and his Master of Business Administration degree from the Harvard Business School.